-As squats are one of the 'core movements' that should feature in almost every workout program, getting a squat rack is a great way to upgrade your home gym.
+There's a lot to factor into finding the best squat rack, especially as they can vary drastically in price despite appearing almost identical at first glance.
+However, as squats are one of the 'core movements' that should feature in almost every workout programme, we'd argue that getting a squat rack is a great way to upgrade your home gym.

-Best Squat Rack
+- DMoose Squat Rack

 - HulkFit Multi-Function Adjustable Power Cage

 - BangTong&Li Squat Rack Stand